Erika Hayasaki

 Here are a few tips on finding those ideas that I picked up along the way:

 1.)
-Immersion=world + character + plot.
+Immersion = world + character + plot.

 Sometimes a good story idea begins with diving into a world.
 You might not yet know who your characters are, or what your narrative arc might be, but you are fascinated by the world, or subculture, or issue and where it might lead you.
-This is often how a good immersion journalism piece begins, by exploring life inside of a troubled high school, a prison, a fascinating college course, a biker gang, a science lab, a housing project, a courtroom, a sports team, a support group, a hospice, a neighborhood block, a program to train new teachers, a group of dropouts, a homeless shelter, and on and on.
+This is often how a good immersion journalism piece begins, by exploring life inside of a troubled high school, a prison, a fascinating college course, a biker gang, a science lab, a housing project, a courtroom, a sports team, a support group, a hospice facility, a neighborhood block, a program to train new teachers, a group of dropouts, a homeless shelter, and on and on.

-Once you have picked your world, the fun begins.
+Once you have picked your world, the work begins.
 You hang out.
 Talk to people.
 Become that “fly on the wall.”
 You may have no idea where your story is heading, and that is both terrifying and thrilling.

 2.)
 At some point within that world, you must identify some interesting characters, and zoom in on them.
 I often find myself gravitating toward people who fascinate and befuddle me.
 I am drawn to writing about strong, complex personalities, people with flaws or weaknesses, people who have endured or have shown resilience or strength.
 I ask myself what does this individual’s life story tell us about the world we live in?
 What can we learn about humanity and society by understanding this person?